-The Great American Spit Out occurs in February of each year as a means to raise awareness of the dangers associated with smokeless tobacco.
+The Great American Spit Out occurs in February of each year in conjunction with Through With Chew Week as a means to raise awareness of the dangers associated with smokeless tobacco.
 Unfortunately, the myths concerning smokeless tobacco are still in existence, giving tobacco users a false hope.

 "Quit for a day or quit for good."